glycerine/goq/README.md

  * d) cd $GOPATH/src/github.com/glycerine/goq; make; go test -v

+An alternative make target to the default 'make' builds is 'make ship'. 'make ship' will try to statically link everything.
+It may produce a warning like "/usr/src/go1.2.1/go/src/pkg/net/cgo_unix.go:53: warning: Using 'getaddrinfo' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking".
+Goq uses Nanomsg, a highly-efficient C library, which is why there can be C library version dependencies.

 Goq was built using BDD, so the test suite has good coverage.
-If go test -v reports *any* failures, please file an issue.
+If 'go test -v' reports *any* failures, please file an issue.

 deploy
 ------